ruchithajannu/IMDB-DATA-ANALYSIS/README.md

 The dataset used for this analysis is obtained from IMDb, a popular online database of movies, TV shows, and other entertainment content.
 The dataset includes information such as movie titles, release dates, ratings, genres, and more.
 It is provided in a structured format, allowing for easy manipulation and analysis.

-Due to licensing restrictions, the dataset cannot be included in this repository.
-However, detailed instructions on how to obtain the dataset are provided below.

 ## Requirements

 To run the code and reproduce the analysis, you need the following: